Nils Zätterström

-Nils Erik Ulf Zätterström (born 29 March 2005) is a Swedish professional footballer who plays as a centre-back for club Sheffield United.
+Nils Erik Ulf Zätterström (born 29 March 2005) is a Swedish professional footballer who plays as a centre-back for Ekstraklasa club Raków Częstochowa, on loan from club Sheffield United.

 Club career

 Malmö

 On 12 March 2024, Zätterström signed a five-year contract with Malmö FF.

-Zätterström scored his first professional goal with Malmö FF on 19 July 2024.
-Scoring the winning goal in a 4-3 win against IK Sirius.
+Zätterström scored his first professional goal with Malmö FF on 19 July 2024, scoring the winning goal in a 4–3 win against IK Sirius.

-On 23 July 2024, Zätterström made his Champions' League debut appearance in a 4-1 win against Faroe Islands side KI Klaksvík in the 2024–25 UEFA Champions League qualifying phase.
+On 23 July 2024, Zätterström made his Champions' League debut appearance in a 4–1 win against Faroe Islands side KI Klaksvík in the 2024–25 UEFA Champions League qualifying phase.
 In the second leg of the next round against PAOK, Zätterström scored his first Champions' League goal, a late equaliser taking the game into extra time.
 During extra time, he provided an assist for teammate Anders Christiansen, who subsequently scored and won Malmö the game, taking them to the playoff phase.

 Sheffield United

 On 22 August 2025, Zätterström signed for EFL Championship club Sheffield United on a four-year contract for an undisclosed fee.